 Additionally, we put a high priority on projects that increase biodiversity, especially those that include production of Ark of Taste items.
 We also earmark 1/3 of the grant funds to go to projects that work to address social justice through food, with a specific interest in projects that promote food growing as an income-generating activity.
 Grants awards generally are $1,000-3,000, with a total grant pool of $10,000-15,000 for 2017.

 This represents a retooling of our Farmer Biodiversity Microgrant program.
 We are inviting past grantees and other farmers and organizations we are familiar with to apply for the 2017 grants.
 We expect that we will have a broader call for proposals for the 2018 grants, however grant proposals are by invitation only at this time.

 All grant recipients will be expected to present their project experience and/or do a tasting event featuring the product at a Slow Food meeting if requested.
-Finally, we will require photos and an update including a report containing a summary of expenses, success of harvest, where products were sold, etc. We would like to feature each successful applicant in a Slow Spotlight blog post on our website.
+Finally, we require updates including a report containing a summary of expenses, success of harvest, where products were sold, and other relevant information.

 We will post updates periodically.